 - Lentigo maligna.
 A type of skin cancer known as lentigo maligna melanoma can develop in areas of long-term sun exposure.
 Lentigo maligna starts as tan, brown or black lesions that slowly darken and enlarge.
 They tend to have an irregular border and uneven colouring, and they may be slightly raised.

-Treatments and medication
+Treatments and medication for sun spots

 For the treatment of sun spots the following methods are available: